sclingan/Frontend-Mentor-QR-Code-Challenge.io/README.md

 ## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.
+Thank you to Frontendmentor.io for this challenge, I look forward to completing more in the future.